 Some even believe that the priestly elite that had re-migrated from Babylonia wanted to replace wholesale the entire Deuteronomistic History (Deuteronomy, Joshua, Judges, Samuel and Kings) with the books of Chronicles, thereby covering-up negative references to Yahwéh and instead framing what had come to be seen as the unfair punishment of David as something carried out by someone other than Yahwéh.
 Who better than the perennial scapegoat, ha-satan?

-Many verses give weight to the idea of a shifting conception of Yahwéh.
+Many other verses in the Tanakh give weight to the idea of a shifting conception of Yahwéh.
 In Isaiah 45:7 Yahwéh boasts:

 Another verse confirms this conception of God as less than perfect, admitting that he had at one point ordered child sacrifices: